10 Best Virtual Team Building Activities for Remote Employees

-Objective- Encouraging out of the box thinking and implementation of ideas.
+Objective- Encouraging out-of-the-box thinking and implementation of ideas.

-While planning for any team building program, you must also keep some room for activities that requires a lot of brainstorming.
+While planning for any team-building program, you must also keep some room for activities that requires a lot of brainstorming.

-A lot of employees now spend the majority of their time in front of their machines, often doing the same monotonous tasks.
+Many employees now spend the majority of their time in front of their machines, often doing the same monotonous tasks.
 Well, you can break this chain by challenging them to solve any code, problem, or puzzle.

 Here, you don’t need to worry about creating unique problems for each team, but you can throw one single challenging code and ask them to solve it within a given time frame.
-And as obvious it is whichever team can solve it first earns the reward.
+And as evident, it is whichever team can solve it first earns the reward.

 9. Create a Story

 We, humans, are really good at creating stories that can amaze anyone be it our friends or our HR managers (What’s the best you have heard so far?
 Comment below).

 The same also qualify to be made into an engaging and fun team building activity.
 The only thing you need to do here is giving some random words that will be common for everyone.
 And then, ask them to create a story using those random words or sentences.
 Doing this will be fun, and your employees will also love it as they unfurl laughter with their stories.